 - Use an old pot or pot that’s easy to and safe to scrub and clean for boiling chestnuts before peeling them.
 Don’t use ceramic coated pot or casserole.
 Chestnut shells will pigment the water and the pot.

-- If you end up having a lot of broken chestnuts don’t worry - the broken pieces don’t look pretty but they taste equally delicious.
+- If you end up having some broken chestnuts don’t worry - the broken pieces don’t look pretty but they taste equally delicious.

 - Facilitate scoring chestnuts by placing them in a bowl of water and let soak for 30 minutes before scoring.